 As required by CGS 1-84(r), the Faculty Consulting Oversight Committee was convened including members appointed by the Legislature/Executive branch and from the Citizens' Ethics Advisory Board.
-This Committee has met on a regular basis to review the implementation of the consulting program and to review the audits of the program conducted by the University's Office of Audit, Compliance and Ethics.
+This Committee has met on a regular basis to review the implementation of the consulting program and to review the audits of the program conducted by the Office of Audit and Management Advisory Services formerly the Office of Audit, Compliance and Ethics.

 Implementing this program required development of policies, procedures, forms and databases; identification and training of staff; and awareness and training of faculty, department heads, and deans.
-The Office of Audit, Compliance and Ethics has carried out annual (and previously semiannual) audits as required and, as expected, have identified areas in which clarifications and improvements have been recommended.
+The Office of Audit and Management Advisory Services has carried out annual (and previously semiannual) audits as required and, as expected, have identified areas in which clarifications and improvements have been recommended.
 The University addresses each of the issues raised in a timely and appropriate manner.